Data Protection Policy

 Personal Data shall be accurate and kept up to date.

-This means Jakub Kohout LTD must have in place processes for identifying and addressing out-of-date, incorrect and redundant Personal Data.
+This means Jakub Kohout must have in place processes for identifying and addressing out-of-date, incorrect and redundant Personal Data.

 Principle 5: Storage Limitation

 Personal Data shall be kept in a form which permits identification of Data Subjects for no longer than is necessary for the purposes for which the Personal Data is processed.
-This means Jakub Kohout LTD must, wherever possible, store Personal Data in a way that limits or prevents identification of the Data Subject.
+This means Jakub Kohout must, wherever possible, store Personal Data in a way that limits or prevents identification of the Data Subject.

 Principle 6: Integrity & Confidentiality

 Personal Data shall be processed in a manner that ensures appropriate security of the Personal Data, including protection against unauthorised or unlawful Processing, and against accidental loss, destruction or damage.
-Jakub Kohout LTD must use appropriate technical and organisational measures to ensure the integrity and confidentiality of Personal Data is maintained at all times.
+Jakub Kohout must use appropriate technical and organisational measures to ensure the integrity and confidentiality of Personal Data is maintained at all times.

 Principle 7: Accountability